vtjeng/vtjeng.github.io/index.md

 <img src="/assets/images/vincent-tjeng.jpg" width="200"/>
 </p>

 Hi!
 I'm Vincent.
-I'm currently a software engineer at Cruise working on simulation infrastructure for autonomous vehicles.
+I'm currently a software engineer at Google, working on building systems that enable programmers to automatically optimize parameters in their code.
 Outside of work, I also study robustness in machine learning.
 My hobbies include photography and making time-lapse videos, as well as hiking the United States' breathtaking network of national and state parks.

 # Selected Projects